9 of the Best Places to Visit on Safari in Tanzania

 The Zanzibar archipelago, off the coast of Tanzania, is a famous Indian Ocean entrepot.
 Its rich history, well-preserved architecture, and stunning beaches make Zanzibar a must-visit for any safari in Tanzania.

-Stone Town ZanzibarStone Town Zanzibar
+Stone Town Zanzibar

-Unsurprisingly, Stone Town is a UNESCO World Heritage site, and its narrow, winding streets, historic buildings, and vibrant bazaars make it a fascinating place to explore.
+Unsurprisingly, Stone Town is a UNESCO World Heritage Site, and its narrow, winding streets, historic buildings, and vibrant bazaars make it a fascinating place to explore.
 Visitors can tour the city’s museums and historical sites, including the Zanzibar Palace Museum, the House of Wonders, and the Arab Fort.

-Sign at top of KilimanjaroSign at top of Kilimanjaro
+Sign at top of Kilimanjaro

 Climb Mount Kilimanjaro

 Surrounded by lush forests, rolling hills, and breathtaking vistas, summiting Kilimanjaro is a challenging but rewarding experience.
-Visitors can choose from a variety of routes to reach the top, which vary in scenery, fitness required, and technical experience.
+Visitors can choose from a variety of routes to reach the top, which vary in scenery, fitness required, and technical expertise.
 Whether you’re a seasoned climber or a beginner, the Kilimanjaro trek is an unforgettable experience.

-Flamingos on Safari in TanzaniaFlamingos on Safari in Tanzania
+Flamingos on safari in Tanzania

 Great Rift Valley Lakes - Flocks of Flamingos

-In addition to Lake Natron, you can visit Lake Manyara, the Ngorongoro Crater, Rubondo Island National Park, Lake Tarangire, the Momella Lakes, Lake Manyara, and Lake Magadi.
+In addition to Lake Natron, you can visit Lake Manyara, the Ngorongoro Crater, Rubondo Island National Park, Lake Tarangire, the Momella Lakes, and Lake Magadi.
 The Flamingo's distinctive pink colour results from their diet of small algae and crustaceans.
 Watching the flamingos feed and interact is a magical experience not to be missed.

-Dar es salaam marina viewDar es salaam marina view
+Dar es Salaam marina view

 Dar es Salaam and Arusha

-Dar es salaam fruit marketDar es salaam fruit market
+Dar es Salaam fruit market

 Dar es Salaam is known for its vibrant street life with markets, food stalls, and craft shops.
 Every traveller should visit the massive, bustling Kariakoo Market for anything you can imagine, and quench your thirst with a freshly cut piece of sugar cane.
-Learn about Tanzania’s history at the National Museum of Tanzania, and in the afternoon visit the beach to cool down with the locals.
+Learn about Tanzania’s history at the National Museum of Tanzania, and in the afternoon, visit the beach to cool down with the locals.

 Spend some time in Arusha before you hit the parks.
 Scruffy, Arusha is the starting point for the Northern Tanzania Safari Circuit.
 Arusha’s climate is mild and pleasant, and it’s a good place to walk.
-Consider a coffee tour or a hike to the Chemka Hot Springs, in the town, the Maasai Market is a great place to pick up gifts and curios.
+Consider a coffee tour or a hike to the Chemka Hot Springs.
+In the town, the Maasai Market is a great place to pick up gifts and curios.
 Mt Meru is a smaller, less crowded alternative to Kilimanjaro that offers stunning views from the top.

-Arusha and Mount MeruArusha and Mount Meru
+Arusha and Mount Meru

 The Best Places to Visit on Safari in Tanzania